nestybox/sysbox-ee/docs/README.md

-# Sysbox Documentation
+# Sysbox-EE Documentation

-This directory contains the Sysbox documentation for both

-- **Sysbox Community Edition (Sysbox-CE)**
-- **Sysbox Enterprise Edition (Sysbox-EE)**
+Sysbox-EE is a drop-in replacement for Sysbox, meaning that it's installed and used in the same way.

-In general, the features and limitations described in these docs apply equally to Sysbox-CE and Sysbox-EE.
+For this reason, the documents in the Sysbox repo apply equally to Sysbox-EE.

 Features that are specific to Sysbox-EE are tagged with **"Sysbox-EE Feature Highlight"**.

-Features that appear in a particular Sysbox release are flagged in the docs with the release tag (e.g., "**\[ +v0.1.2 ]**" indicates the feature appeared in Sysbox release v0.1.2 and beyond).
+Features that appear in a particular Sysbox release are flagged in the docs with the release tag (e.g., "**\[ v0.1.2+ ]**" indicates the feature appeared in Sysbox release v0.1.2 and beyond).

 ## Documents

 - [Sysbox Distro Compatibility doc](distro-compat.md)

-  - Shows Linux distros supported by Sysbox.
+  - Shows Linux distros supported by Sysbox and Sysbox-EE.

 - [Sysbox Quick Start Guide](quickstart/README.md)

-  - Start here if new to Sysbox; has lots of examples on how to use it.
+  - Start here if new to Sysbox / Sysbox-EE; has lots of examples on how to use it.

 - [Sysbox User Guide](user-guide/README.md)